Last updated on 11th September 2023

 Users, both internal and external, can also decide whether or not to receive notifications from a project.

-For example, if the designer no longer wants to receive notifications after their part of the process is complete, they can simply click the email icon – turning it from green to red.
+For example, if the designer no longer wants to receive notifications after their part of the process is complete, they can simply turn off notifications.

 People who do opt for email notifications will receive every Project.co message directly to their inbox.
-And they can also reply from here too, for added convenience!
+And they can also reply from their inbox too, for added convenience!

 5. Monitor your schedule